Integrated cancer care – next steps in best practice

 Integrated cancer care in a post-pandemic world

-Coordination is at the centre of the integrated model –
+Coordination is at the centre of the integrated model – especially:

-- integration of primary into secondary care
+- a more seamless transition of primary into secondary care21

 The benefits of integrative care are broad reaching